You may have overheard someone say they are undergoing treatment for epilepsy. But what does this mean? Epilepsy is a

 However, the medications prescribed for epilepsy depend on the type of seizures and the age and gender of the individual.
 Anti-epileptic drugs are commonly given for the treatment of epilepsy.

 A doctor might recommend brain surgery if medicines don’t help decrease seizures and tests reveal brain tumour abnormalities.

-Realization and acceptance are necessary to manage the symptoms of an individual with epilepsy.
-If you feel you or someone you know has epilepsy or similar symptoms, it is best to seek professional help as soon as possible.
+Moreover, realization and acceptance are necessary to manage the symptoms of an individual with epilepsy.
+If you feel you or someone you know has epilepsy or similar symptoms, it is best to seek professional help immediately.